About us

 As well as looking after her grandchildren Debbie currently works part-time for a Local Trust as school improvement support which complements her work as a Director Of ELAT.
 She is passionate about ‘Equality for all’ and aspirational outcomes for all children.
 As a professional, she is committed to the development of talented and ambitious staff to make a difference at every level.

 Paul has worked within the education sector in Devon over the last twenty years.
 He has held many leadership positions including Assistant Head, Headteacher at several schools, and most recently is the CEO of a large primary multi-academy trust in Devon.
-Paul also serves on the executive committee of Devon School Leadership Services and is a serving Ofsted inspector.
+Paul also Chairs the executive committee of Devon School Leadership Services and is a serving Ofsted inspector.

 In his spare time.
 Paul enjoys spending time with Alison, his wife, and their two children often out and about for walks.
 Paul also enjoys keeping fit and running.
 Paul is currently studying for an MBA in education management.